 Where Should I Put A Litter Box?

-Note: This post contains affiliate links.
-I may earn a small commission for purchases using the links in this post.
-There is no extra cost to you and it helps me provide this information for free!
+Important Disclosure: Class Act Cats participates in the Amazon Associates and other affiliate programs.
+This post contains affiliate links meaning that while all recommendations are genuine, we may earn a commission for completed purchases using product links in this post.
+There is no extra cost to you and it helps us provide this information for free!

 Litter boxes aren’t the most pleasant part of being a cat parent, but they’re part of the deal.
 Litter boxes act as a place for your cat to go to the bathroom so you probably want your cat to actually use the box.
-Cleaning the box regularly, selecting a box that is appealing to cats, and picking the right litter are all important factors in whether your cat will use the box (and thankfully, you don’t need to train your cat to use the box).
+Cleaning the box regularly, selecting a box that is appealing to cats, and picking the right litter are all important factors in whether your cat will use the box (and thankfully, you don’t need to train your cat to use the litter box).

 Let’s go over some things to think about when deciding where to set up your litter box.